chasehaye/amm-frontend/README.md

 ### DEPLOYMENT INSTRUCTIONS ###

-AWS handling -

 ## FOR DEPLOTMENT ##

-1. change base
+1. change server to proxy inside of vite.config

 ## FOR DEV ##

-1. set DEBUG = True
+1. change server to proxy inside of vite.config